rieckpil/progmot/content/post/one-year-course-release.md

 After creating some articles for this niche, I discovered that there's almost no online course that comprehensively teaches this topic and uses a real-world example.

 Everyone can test the `add` method of a `MyCalculator` class.
-But how to write an end-to-end test for a modern frontend involving an OIDC login, database access, and fetching data from REST API in the background?
+But how to write an end-to-end test for a modern application involving an OIDC login, database access, and fetching data from REST API in the background?

 My plan was to develop a real-world course application, enhance it with an excellent test suite and talk about it.
 And with real-world, I mean a sophisticated application that connects to various infrastructure components.
 This is where testing becomes tricky.